Non-EU citizens - renewal of the residence permit

 Please consider that after the fingerprints appointment it takes some months to collect the residence permit card at the Immigration Office.

-3) an "autocertificazione” (self declaration) attesting the enrolment in Politecnico di Torino, stating that you have passed at least one exam for the first residence permit renewal (and at least 2 exams for the following renewals).
-You can print it from your personal page on “Portale della Didattica”;
+3) certificate attesting the enrolment in Politecnico di Torino, stating that you have passed at least one exam for the first residence permit renewal (and at least 2 exams for the following renewals).
+You can print it from your Teaching Portal: section Online Services - portlet Certificates

-5) photocopy of a document proving that you dispose of sufficient income to earn your living during your stay in Italy.
-If you have a scholarship, you have to submit a copy of the letter issued by the scholarship awarding institution indicating the details of your grant.
-Otherwise you can submit a self-declaration available here (the sample is available here);
+5) Certificate proving that you have sufficient income to support yourself during your stay in Italy.
+If you have a scholarship, you must submit a certificate issued by the scholarship awarding institution, detailing the specifics of your grant.
+Alternatively, you can provide a bank statement

 6) the photocopy of the Health insurance receipt (it must cover you for the whole period of the residence permit renewal).